Least Squares Estimation For Hierarchical Data: Confidence Interval Estimation

 \section{Confidence Interval Estimation}

-The previous two sections describe each of the state variable updates required for the two-pass estimation approach and the computation of $\cov(\tilde{\betab}(u), \tilde{\betab}(v))$ for arbitrary $u,v\in\tree,$ as summarized in Algorithms \ref{alg:two_pass_est} and \ref{alg:cov_est}, respectively.
-It is straightforward to use these two algorithms to derive CIs centered at $\tilde{\beta}_{H,\qb},$ which is done below in Algorithm \ref{alg:est_ci}.
-A number of theoretical properties can also be shown for the estimate $\tilde{\beta}_{H,\qb}$ and its CI using standard results on the generalized least squares estimator, as described in Section \ref{sec:main_results}.
+The previous two sections describe each of the state variable updates required for the two-pass estimation approach and the computation of $\cov(\tilde{\betab}(c), \tilde{\betab}(d))$ for arbitrary $c,d\in\tree,$ as summarized in Algorithms \ref{alg:two_pass_est} and \ref{alg:cov_est}, respectively.
+Algorithm \ref{alg:est_ci} uses the output of these initial algorithms to produce a CI of the population parameter